ibm-cloud-docs/Cloudant/tutorials/locate-service-credentials.md

 2. Find the service instance called `Cloudant-o7` and open it.

-   This instance is the one you created as a [prerequisite](#prereqs-locate-credentials).
+   This instance is the one you created as in the [Before you begin](#prereqs-locate-credentials) section.

     ![This Resource list is a list of all the instances in your service.
 Cloudant-07 is the instance we use in this tutorial.](images/img0011.png){: caption="Figure 1.
 Selecting the {{site.data.keyword.cloudant_short_notm}} service" caption-side="bottom"}